 - Student Participation Checklist

 - Prepare minilessons on the elements of fiction (setting, plot, character, point of view, theme, symbol).
-Here is a PowerPoint presentation on the elements that my students can refer to on my Forms of Fiction Website.
-(Scroll down to and click on Elements of Fiction.)
+This Elements of Fiction resource provides interactive examples of each element that students can refer to.

 - The class should have chosen a novel and be well into it when this lesson is introduced.